our-story-media/ourstory-server/README.md

 Our Story is a system to orchestrate multiple users capturing footage for a film shoot.

-Each user's native mobile application connects to a Our Storyh server, which coordinates their actions according to a pre-defined shoot templates.
+Each user's native mobile application connects to a Our Story server, which coordinates their actions according to  pre-defined shoot templates.

 # Docker